Updated March 31, 2026

 - New York commercial auto minimum liability limits are $25,000/$50,000/$10,000, so any business vehicle used for glazing work should be checked against those minimums.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect storefront, warehouse, and office rental agreements.
+- Most commercial leases in New York require proof of general liability coverage, which can affect storefront, warehouse, and office rental agreements.

 - Glazing contractors should be ready to show coverage details when a landlord, general contractor, or project owner asks for proof before work begins.